-The supervising instructor must check off the appropriate areas on the Competency Form as each task is correctly performed (appendix 11 and appendix 12).
+The supervising instructor must check off the appropriate areas on the Competency Form as each task is correctly performed (appendix 8).

 If a student commits an error while attempting to plan, the evaluation process is terminated at that point.
 The error is then indicated on the worksheet and entered into Trajecsys.
 The sheet that reflects the error must be kept on file and the student must repeat the process from the beginning.